-Policies for the Jurisdiction of the Law and Criminal Justice Committee
+Policies for the Jurisdiction of the Law, Criminal Justice and Public Safety Committee

-Below are the policies of the NCSL Standing Committee on Law and Criminal Justice as of the annual business meeting, which was held on August 22, 2014.
+Below are the policies of the NCSL Standing Committee on Law, Criminal Justice and Public Safety as of the annual business meeting, which was held on August 22, 2014.

 The National Conference of State Legislatures recognizes the importance of permitting aggrieved parties to seek full and fair redress pursuant to state law in state courts for physical harm done to them due to the negligence of others.
 NCSL also understands the importance of having clear state rules to govern the means and methods by which people can seek such redress.
 Our American federalism contemplates diversity among the states in establishing these rules and respects the ability of the states to act in their own best interests in matters pertaining to civil liability due to negligence.